 A student who is enrolled for one or more classes but decides to completely discontinue study for the term must formally withdraw from the university.
 Application for withdrawal must be obtained from the Office of Student Services.

 After obtaining the official withdrawal form, a student who wishes to withdraw from the university during the course of the term must meet with the associate dean for academic affairs at the time of such-action in order to be entitled to honorable dismissal.
 If the student needs to confer with any additional offices, the Office of Student Services will indicate that on the official withdrawal form.

-If a student withdraws from the university during the term without the permission of the School of Dentistry, he or she receives the grade of UW (unexcused withdrawal) in each course, which must be cleared by the associate dean for academic affairs before the student is eligible for readmission.
+If a student stops attending classes during the term without the permission of the School of Dentistry, he or she receives the grade of WA in each course, which must be cleared by the associate dean for academic affairs before the student is eligible for readmission.